Middle Eastern religions: Copts

 The largest Christian group in the Middle East is the originally Coptic-speaking, but now Arabic-speaking Coptic Orthodox Christian population.
-This Egyptian ethnoreligious community of Copts, is cited by the official census as consisting of 6–11 million people in past decade, although Coptic sources cite the figure as being closer to 15–20 million.
-Copts reside in mainly Egypt, but also in Sudan and Libya, with tiny communities in Israel, Cyprus and Jordan.
+This Egyptian ethnoreligious community of Copts, is cited by the official census as consisting of 6–11 million people at the end of the 20th century although Coptic sources cite the figure as being closer to 15–20 million.
+Copts reside mainly in Egypt, but also in Sudan and Libya, with tiny communities in Israel, Cyprus and Jordan.

-In Egypt, Copts have relatively higher educational attainment, relatively higher wealth index, and a stronger representation in white collar job types, but limited representation in security agencies.
+In Egypt, Copts are better educated, wealthier and have a stronger representation in white collar job types than the general population, but limited representation in security agencies.
 The majority of demographic, socioeconomic and health indicators are similar among Copts and Muslims.
 Historically; many Copts were accountants, and in 1961 Coptic Christians owned 51% of the Egyptian banks.
-According to the scholar Andrea Rugh Copts tend to belong to the educated middle and upper-middle class, and according to scholar Lois Farag "The Copts still played the major role in managing Egypt's state finances.
-They held 20% of total state capital, 45% of government employment, and 45% of government salarie".
+According to the scholar Andrea Rugh, Copts tend to belong to the educated middle and upper-middle class, and according to scholar Lois Farag "The Copts still played the major role in managing Egypt's state finances.
+They held 20% of total state capital, 45% of government employment, and 45% of government salaries".